CSB5/OPERA-MS/README.md

 Notice that clusters have been obtained using the OPERA-MS conservative clustering that may not cluster a significant number of contigs.
 More sensitive binning may be obtained using alternative approaches such that [MaxBin2](https://sourceforge.net/projects/maxbin2/) or [MetaBAT2](https://bitbucket.org/berkeleylab/metabat/src/master/).

+# OPERA-MS-utils (coming soon ...)

+The assembly of a metagenome dataset is only the beginning of long journey, and substential downstrean analysis had to be performed on the assembly to reveal its biology.
+To facilitate this process, we are planning to release a utility tool box to allows a streamline analysis of OPERA-MS assemblies.
+We are planning to include in our first releases methods for: assembly binning, bin assessment, identification of circular contigs and novel species, etc ...
+This is a work in progress, and we will be happy to hear your comments and suggestions.

 # Performance

 The OPERA-MS running time is dependent of the microbiome complexity and of the short/long-read data amount.